k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/09_redis_interface.md

 </tr>
 <tr>
 <td><strong>Min Idle</strong></td>
-<td>Number of ready for immediate use&nbsp; connections that remain in the pool even when load had reduced</td>
+<td>Number of connections that are ready for immediate use that remain in the pool even when the load has been reduced</td>
 </tr>
 <tr>
 <td><strong>Test On Borrow</strong></td>